bipp2009/WK-13-ORM/Readme.md

 ## Description

 A back end e commerce application designed to configure and store a number of categories, products and tags.
-The application uses sequelize to connect to the My SQL database.
+The application uses API sequelize to connect to the My SQL database.

 * [Installation](#installation)
 * [Usage](#usage)